SupremeGit/Ansible/README.md

 ## Goal:
 The playbooks don't aim to produce anything like a fully finished SOE.
 It's more intended as a foundation which:
- * sets up basic monitoring & configuration tools (eg Nagios, Collectd, CockPit, Puppet), to gain some visibility & control over machines
+ * sets up basic monitoring & configuration tools (eg Nagios, Collectd, CockPit, Puppet), to gain some initial visibility & control over machines
- * can be easily extented, either with more Ansible, or, if you prefer, Puppet
+ * can be easily extended, either with more Ansible, or, if you prefer, Puppet
  * provides tools to easily test any changes or additions you might like to make, vs any OS you might like to target.

 ## Functionality: